 He's currently the Director of Commercial, Off Highway, and Support Manufacturing North America for The Goodyear Tire & Rubber Company.
 Over the past 20 years, he has risen from “the lowest level of the organization,” up through the manufacturing leadership ranks at Goodyear, including time as a Plant Director at facilities in Oklahoma and North Carolina.

 He's been “engaged in Lean” for over 15 years and he is a Six Sigma Master Black Belt.
 Billy has a BS in in Electrical Engineering from Prairie View A&M University and an MBA from Baker University.

-Billy was very giving of his time and we talked for over 75 minutes, so I'm breaking this up into two parts, with Part 2 coming soon.
+Billy was very giving of his time and we talked for over 75 minutes, so I'm breaking this up into two parts, with Part 2 available now.
 Today, we talk about how he got started with Lean, the shift from tools- and event-based Lean to a culture focus, how to build a sense of ownership, servant leadership, strategy deployment, employee recognition and more.'In the absence of ownership and clarity comes blame.' -- Billy Taylor Click To Tweet